Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 }
 ```

-We define a function in Rust by entering `fn` followed by a function name and a set of parantheses.
+We define a function in Rust by entering `fn` followed by a function name and a set of parentheses.
 The curly brackets tell the compiler where the function body begins and ends.

 Rust doesn't care where you define your functions (main before or after doesn't matter), only that they're defined somewhere in a scope that can be scene by the caller.

 ## Parameters
-We can define function to have parameteres to be passed into the function for use.
+We can define function to have parameters to be passed into the function for use.
 Here's an example of passing a parameter into the `another_function` :
 ```rust
 fn main() {
 	another_function(5);